 The Foundation is a not-for-profit corporation established in August 1980.
 The Foundation was established to promote and support the furtherance of the educational and cultural mission of Bristol Community College.
 The Foundation is located at the College's Fall River campus.
-The Foundation is considered a component unit of the College because of the nature and significance of its relationship with the College, and is therefore discretely presented in the College's financial statements.

-During the years ended June 30, 2016 and 2015, the Foundation distributed \$1,602,491 and \$953,972, respectively, to the College for both restricted and unrestricted purposes.
+During the years ended June 30, 2017 and 2016, the Foundation distributed \$1,948,030 and \$1,602,491, respectively, to the College for both restricted and unrestricted purposes.